 Design.
-We conducted a within-subject experiment with 17 subjects under each of three visual difference coding methods: (1) using color saturation; (2) using line thickness; and (3) using the redundant coding on both channels.
-In each task, we asked users to compare two views: one with the original brain network data, and the other with planned differences added on the edges of a subgraph by one of the three visual coding methods.
-On each task, users were asked to choose from three difference levels between the two views: (1) no difference; (2) little difference (random noise); (3) significant difference.
+We recruited 17 subjects after they passed the color-blindness test.
+The experiment followed the within-subject design and each subject entered a total of 65 tasks independently.
+The first 5 tasks were designed for training and the following 60 tasks were the test phase, divided into 20 tasks for each of three visual difference coding methods: (1) using color saturation, (2) using line thickness, and (3) using the redundant coding on both channels.

+Data and Tasks.
+In each task, we asked users to compare two views: one with the original brain network data, and the other with planned differences added on the edges of a subgraph.
+All original views applied the average of 113 brain networks in our data set.
+The other view with difference was generated like this.
+First, we randomly chose a nontrivial subgraph with a varying size by the pre-computed graph clustering.
+Then each edge in this subgraph was selected with some probability (0.5 by default).
+All selected edges were increased/decreased in feature value by a ratio of their original values.
+The ratio is uniformly controlled between 5% and 100% (20 samples).
+One of the three visual coding methods is applied to display the difference.
+We ensured a balanced design so that the full space of each method can be explored.
+On each task, users were asked to choose from three difference levels between the two views: (1) No difference, (2) Little difference (random noise), (3) Significant difference.
 We recorded both user's choice and their completion time.

 Results.
-In general, users indicate 82.7% tasks to have at least little difference and 48.5% with a significant difference.
-On each of 60 tasks in the testing phase, we check whether there are at least 50% users answering with significant difference.
-This corresponds to whether the task setting is beyond JND or not.
-Then the model in Equation (9) can be fitted with logistic regression.
-The estimated model is quite simple, the above/below JND outcome can be perfectly classified by the ratio of difference on visual channels.
-A boundary ratio of 0.183 is obtained for using color saturation to visualize the difference, 0.238 for using line thickness, and 0.109 for color+line thickness coding.
-This demonstrates that the redundant coding gains the best comparison performance.
+As shown in Figure 5(a), users indicate 82.7% tasks to have at least little difference and 48.5% with a significant difference.
+Based on this distribution, we choose significant v.s. non-significant as the boundary for noticeable difference.
+Also note that user #15 has largely skewed answers from the others, so we have dropped his entries in the analysis.
+On each of 60 tasks in the testing phase, we check whether there is at least 50% users answering with significant difference.
+This corresponds to whether the task setting is beyond the JND or not.
+Then the model in (9) can be fitted with logistic regression.
+Somehow surprisingly, the estimated model in our scenario is quite simple.
+As depicted in Figure 5(b), the above/below the JND outcome can be perfectly classified by the ratio of difference on visual channels.
+The regression analysis obtains a boundary ratio of 0.183 for using color saturation to visualize the difference, 0.238 for using line thickness, and 0.109 for color+line thickness coding.
+These results demonstrate that the line color coding for visual comparison is better perceived than the line thickness coding, while the redundant coding of both gains the best performance.